If you’re in search of a gift for a food lover, here are more than 30 of the best foodie gift ideas to inspire you!

 Food and Drink Gifts

-If you’re shopping for foodie Christmas gifts, then food and drink are the obvious place to start.
+If you’re shopping for foodie gifts, then food and drink are the obvious suggestions.

-You might want to pick up a few treats from your local farm shop or delicatessen, or from food events like the BBC Good Food Show.
+You might want to pick up a few locally produced treats from your local farm shop, market or delicatessen.
 You could put them into a decorative basket or box to make up your own festive gift hamper.

-If you’re buying a foodie gift for someone at Christmas, it’s obviously important to take into account any dietary requirements.
+If you’re buying a foodie gift for someone, it’s obviously important to take into account any dietary requirements.
 You may need to check that the goodies you’re buying are gluten-free or suitable for someone who is lactose intolerant.

 This gorgeous V&A Tea Infuser gift set would be a thoughtful gift for someone who likes to enjoy a good cup of tea.
 The pretty tin contains a gold-plated tea infuser together with four blends of tea leaves: English Garden, Lemongrass & Ginger, Mint and Earl Grey.

-It’s ideal for someone who loves all of the tradition and ceremony around tea.
-This gift is exclusive to John Lewis – click here to check price and availability*
+It’s ideal for someone who loves all of the tradition and ceremony around tea, and this gift is exclusive to John Lewis.

 This next present would be perfect for a foodie who’s also a bit of a film buff.
 Why not pick up one of these Handmade Gourmet Popcorn gift boxes, which are filled with six different flavours of air-popped popcorn.

-Combine it with a couple of DVDs or a cinema gift card for the perfect movie themed Christmas present.
-Click here to see this gift idea on the Prezzybox website*
+Combine it with a couple of DVDs or a cinema gift card for the perfect movie themed present.

 A lot of people are drinking less alcohol these days, whether they are the designated driver for the night, cutting down in general or just doing Dry January.
 But that then leaves them with the dilemma of what to drink when they’re not drinking.